wandb/data-flywheel-nvidia/README.md

 1. De-dup it.
 1. Create eval and fine-tuning datasets from your production traffic and store them in NeMo Datastore.
 1. Kick off fine-tuning jobs with NeMo Customizer.
-1. Run evaluations with LLM-as-judge comparisons on NeMo Evaluator and save the results to Weights & Biands for visualization and analysis.
+1. Run evaluations with LLM-as-judge comparisons on NeMo Evaluator and save the results to Weights & Biases for visualization and analysis.

 With reasonable defaults, the system automatically narrows a vast number of possible options down to a manageable set of promising candidates for further analysis—-no manual experiment design required.